michellemayes/logseq-assistant/README.md

-# LogSeq Outlook Assistant
+# Logseq Outlook Assistant

-This utility polls an Outlook mailbox for messages assigned to a specific category, generates an AI summary, and uploads the result as a Markdown file to Google Drive.
-Every note is formatted for Logseq knowledge graphs: wiki-style date links, `tags:: email`, nested bullets for key points/context/tasks, configurable project wikilinks, and internal teammates rendered as `[[First L]]`.
-Subsequent emails with the same subject reuse the original Markdown file so the thread stays consolidated.
+This utility polls an Outlook mailbox for messages assigned to a specific category, generates an AI summary, and uploads the result as a Markdown file to Google Drive in Logseq ready format.

+Sync your [Logseq](https://logseq.com/) personal knowledge graph to a Shared Google Drive folder and invite a Google service account to be a Content Manager of the `pages` directory for the best result!

+**Features:**

+1. Simply categorize an email with your chosen category name (e.g. `AI Summarize`) and run the script to process.
+2. Every markdown file is formatted for Logseq knowledge graphs: wiki-style date links, `tags:: email`, nested bullets for key points/context/tasks, configurable automated project page links, and internal teammates rendered via their email domain as `[[First L]]` to link to their relationship knowledge page.
+3. Subsequent emails with the same subject reuse the original Markdown file so the thread stays consolidated but the updated summary links to the current date's page.

 The workflow keeps inbox triage, follow-ups, and knowledge capture in sync without manual copy/paste, and it supports both application-level (client credentials) and user-scoped (delegated/device-code) Microsoft Graph access.

 ## Prerequisites